 Is Your Internet Use a Problem?

-A free clinical self-assessment for adults from a Licensed Professional Counselor specializing in Internet Addiction.
-Twenty questions, fifteen minutes, immediate results.
+A free clinical self-assessment from a Licensed Professional Counselor specializing in Internet Addiction — with a version for adults and a version for parents of teens and young adults.
+Twenty questions, fifteen minutes, your results on screen instantly.

 Who This Assessment Is For

-This assessment was designed for adults who want a structured, clinical answer to a question that has been quietly building.
-You may be wondering whether your relationship with your phone, your gaming, your social media use, or your screen time has crossed a line.
-You may already know something is wrong but not have a way to measure or name it.
-You may be a parent or partner worried about someone you love and looking for a tool to start a difficult conversation.
+This assessment was designed for two kinds of people.
+The first is an adult who wants a structured, clinical answer to a question that has been quietly building — whether your relationship with your phone, gaming, social media, or screen time has crossed a line.
+You may already know something is wrong, but not have a way to measure or name it.

-Whatever brought you here, this assessment can help.
+Whichever brought you here, this assessment can help.
 It is not a diagnostic instrument — diagnoses require a full clinical evaluation — but it is a structured screening tool of the kind a clinician would use in an intake.
-It can tell you, in fifteen minutes, where on the clinical spectrum your patterns of internet use actually fall, and what kind of response the patterns at your level typically benefit from.
+It can tell you, in fifteen minutes, where on the clinical spectrum the patterns of internet use actually fall, and what kind of response the patterns at that level typically benefit from.

 What You Get